bentoml/BentoML/docs/source/get-started/quickstart.rst

     Whiskers, an otherwise unremarkable tabby cat, jumped a record-breaking 20 feet into the air to catch a fly .
 The event is now being investigated by scientists for potential breaches in the laws of physics .
 Local authorities considering a town festival to celebrate what is being hailed as 'The Leap of the Century'

-Once the Service is ready, you can deploy this BentoML project on BentoCloud or create a Docker image for it and ship it anywhere.
+Once the Service is ready, you can deploy this BentoML project on BentoCloud or :doc:`create a Docker image </guides/containerization>` for it and ship it anywhere.